prasannax1/starships/README.md

 The *Photon* class has a variable geometry structure - The saucer section rises up by about 20m to allow the Photon to slide back from it's snug harness on top of the Aviary.

 Like the Excelsior, the *Photon* class is used in mainly two ways:
  * As a control ship - the Photon class captures and "holds" a part of space during tactical operations.
-This is helped by the multi-phaser array that the Photon class has and the two shuttlebays which can hold several fighter craft
+This is helped by the multi-phaser array that the Photon class has and the shuttlebay which can hold several fighter craft
  * As a flagship - the bridge of the Photon Class is also the main bridge of the Exodus class when fully assembled.
 When disassembled, the Photon class is the flagship of the Exodus mini-fleet.

 ##### Image showing launch of Photon class from Exodus